adhocore/urlsh/README.md

 It registers itself as Go module `github.com/adhocore/urlsh` (however it has not been submitted to Go package registry for public usage).

+# Usage

+Just visit [urlssh.xyz](https://urlssh.xyz).
+You can also integrate API for programmatic usage.
+Read below for self hosting, API integration and/or contributing to *urlsh*.

+___

 ## Getting source